-- (a) any trade, commerce, manufacture, profession, vocation, adventure, wager or any other similar activity, whether or not it is for a pecuniary benefit: - (b)any activity or transaction in connection with or incidents or ancillary to sub-clause (a); - (c) any activity or transaction in the nature of sub-clause (a), whether or not there is volume, frequency, continuity or regularity of such transaction; - (d) supply or acquisition of goods including capital goods and services in connection with commencement or closure of business; - (e) provision by a club, association, society, or any such body (for a subscription or any other consideration) of the facilities or benefits to its members; - (f) admission, for a consideration, of persons to any premises; - (g) services supplied by a person as the holder of an office which has been accepted by him in the course or furtherance of his trade, profession or vocation; - (h) [activities of a race club including by way of totalisator or a license to book maker or activities of a licensed book maker in such club; and]
+- (a) any trade, commerce, manufacture, profession, vocation, adventure, wager or any other similar activity, whether or not it is for a pecuniary benefit: - (b) any activity or transaction in connection with or incidents or ancillary to sub-clause (a); - (c) any activity or transaction in the nature of sub-clause (a), whether or not there is volume, frequency, continuity or regularity of such transaction; - (d) supply or acquisition of goods including capital goods and services in connection with commencement or closure of business; - (e) provision by a club, association, society, or any such body (for a subscription or any other consideration) of the facilities or benefits to its members; - (f) admission, for a consideration, of persons to any premises; - (g) services supplied by a person as the holder of an office which has been accepted by him in the course or furtherance of his trade, profession or vocation; - (h) [activities of a race club including by way of totalisator or a license to book maker or activities of a licensed book maker in such club; and] - (i) any activity or transaction undertaken by the Central Government, a State Government or any local authority in which they are engaged as public authorities."

-- (i) any activity or transaction undertaken by the Central Government, a State Government or any local authority in which they are engaged as public authorities." - 1.18.
-M/s.
-Cadila states that considering the nature of activities and transactions undertaken by them does not fall within the definition of business from Sr. No. (c) to (i) above. - 1.19.
+- 1.19.
+M/s Zydus states that considering the nature of activities and transactions undertaken by them does not fall within the definition of business from Sr. No. (c) to (i) above.
+M/s Zydus has analyse in detail, various elements of the definition of business as provided in Sr. No. (a) above i.e. "any trade, commerce, manufacture, profession, vocation, adventure, wager or any other similar activity". - 1.20.
 The Black Law's dictionary provides the below definitions for the activities in Sr no (a): - a.
 Trade "The business of buying and selling or bartering goods or services; A transaction or swap; A business or industry occupation; a craft or profession." - b.
 Commerce "The exchange of goods and services, esp. on a large-scale involving transportation between cities, states, and nations." - c.
 Manufacture "A thing that is made or built by a human being (or by a machine), as distinguished from something that is a product of nature.
 Manufacturers are one of the statutory categories of inventions that can be patented.
 Examples of manufactures are chairs and tires." - d.
 Profession "A vocation requiring advanced education and training.
 Collectively, the members of such vocation." - e.
 Vocation "A person's regular calling or business; one's occupation or profession." - f.
 Adventure "A commercial undertaking that has an element of risk; a venture.
 Cf. Joint venture; A Voyage involving financial and insurable risk, as to a shipment of goods." - g.
 Wager "Money or other consideration risked on an uncertain event; a bet or gamble.